jlcarr/PIR_Wireless/README.md

    - **Experiment #8**: Decoupled Range Test
       - **Method**: Same as the wireless "Experiment #7".
       - **Result**: Range seems to be about 30cm.
 This implies the longer results of "Experiment #4" are probably just noise (the exact 5V transmitter vs 4.75V transmitter is unlikely to make up much of the difference).
+   - **Experiment #9**: Fewer Components
+      - **Method**: Same as the wireless "Experiment #8".
+But change the number of components used (removing extraneous LEDs).
+      - **Result**: Using fewer extraneous LEDs seems to improve the range and data fidelity.
+Not by a huge amount though.

 ## Resources
 ### Circuit Design